CExA-project/ddc/docs/concepts.md

 \remark Note that the difference between two `ddc::DiscreteElement`s gives a `ddc::DiscreteVector`, and the sum of a `ddc::DiscreteVector` and a `ddc::DiscreteElement` gives a `ddc::DiscreteElement`.
 This illustrates how `ddc::DiscreteElement`s correspond to points in an affine space, while `ddc::DiscreteVector`s correspond to vectors in a vector space, or to a distance between two points.

-In summary;
+In summary:

-+ `ddc::DiscreteElement` corresponds to each unique point of the mesh, fixed throughout the duration of the simulation.
-They are similar to fixed points in an affine space.
+- `ddc::DiscreteElement` corresponds to each unique point of the mesh.
+It is similar to fixed points in an affine space.
 - `ddc::DiscreteVector` corresponds to a *number* of points along a particular axis or to a distance between two points (i.e. between two `ddc::DiscreteElement`s).

 Both are integers that carry the strong typing of the dimension they are defined from.